Organization & Admin

 Workflow Settings

-Workflow settings define what information is required when scanning items at the Processing Station.
-These settings are configured in Organization Settings as part of the cascading settings system.
+Workflow settings define which steps appear in the cataloging flow at the Scanning Station.
+They are configured under Organization > Settings (the workflow_steps setting) as part of the cascading settings system.

-Workflow settings follow the cascading settings chain, so they can be overridden at the vendor level for vendor-specific requirements.
+Workflow steps follow the cascading settings chain, so they can be overridden at the auction, vendor, or lot level.
+Leave the field empty at a non-org level to inherit from the parent.

 Important:

-Enabling all workflow requirements improves data quality but slows scanning speed.
-Find the right balance for your operation.
-Many teams require only photos and conditions, leaving descriptions for catalogers to add later.
+Enabling more steps improves data quality but slows scanning.
+Many teams enable only Photograph, Condition, and Review, leaving describe/measure for catalogers to fill in later.

 Label Settings